-- (a) Effective for the 2020 fiscal year, pursuant to the Regulation regarding the recycling and recovery of products by businesses as amended on 4 November 2019, the Association is required to calculate and accrue certain penalties if material collection targets as defined by the regulation are not met.
-Included in operating expense are estimated penalties of \$402,091 (2019 recovery of \$1,927,662), as a result of the program not meeting certain material collection targets in the fiscal year.
-These penalties are payable to the Quebec Green Fund five years after the year they are incurred and can be offset over the next five years if the program exceeds collection targets. - (b) Pursuant to the Surplus Fund Transfer Addendum (Note 12), the Association established a restricted reserve fund of \$765,500 from the Association's existing assets excluding the surplus funds received as part of the Fee Reduction Campaign.
+(a) Effective for the 2020 fiscal year, pursuant to the Regulation regarding the recycling and recovery of products by businesses as amended on 4 November 2019, the Association is required to calculate and accrue certain penalties if material collection targets as defined by the regulation are not met.
+Included in accrued liabilities are estimated penalties of \$810,354 (2020 - \$402,091), as a result of the program not meeting certain material collection targets in the fiscal year.
+These penalties are payable to the Quebec Green Fund five years after the year they are incurred and can be offset over the next five years if the program exceeds collection targets.
+The estimated penalties incurred in each fiscal year are as follows:

+(b) Pursuant to the Surplus Fund Transfer Addendum (Note 12), the Association established a restricted reserve fund of \$765,500 (2020 - \$765,500) from the Association's existing assets excluding the surplus funds received as part of the Fee Reduction Campaign.
 The restricted reserve fund has been allocated to the categories of designated program materials as follows: